awsdocs/aws-app-mesh-user-guide/doc_source/sharing.md

 A shared mesh allows resources created by different accounts to communicate with each other in the same mesh\.

 An AWS Identity and Access Management account can be a mesh resource owner, a mesh consumer, or both\.
 Consumers can create resources in a mesh that is shared with their account\.
 Owners can create resources in any mesh the account owns\.
 A mesh owner can share a mesh with the following types of mesh consumers:
-+ Specific AWS accounts inside or outside its organization in AWS Organizations
++ Specific AWS accounts inside or outside of its organization in AWS Organizations
 + An organizational unit inside its organization in AWS Organizations
 + Its entire organization in AWS Organizations